 - Meanwhile, heat the olive oil in a large non-stick pan over medium heat.

 - Add the ground turkey to the pan and season with ¼ teaspoon each of salt and black pepper.
-Cook the turkey, breaking up into crumbles as it cooks, for 8 to 10 minutes or until fully cooked through.
+Cook the turkey, breaking it into small pieces and stirring occasionally, until fully cooked through, about 8 to 10 minutes.

 - To turkey, add cream, sun-dried tomatoes, garlic, crushed red pepper flakes and remaining ¼ teaspoon each of salt and black pepper.
 Stir and cook for about 2 minutes or until the cream has reduced/thickened slightly (this is not overly saucy).